-The access to essential drugs is one of the major concerns of Médecins Sans Frontières: Our projects don't run without drugs and medical material.
+Access to essential drugs is one of the major concerns of Médecins Sans Frontières as our projects cannot function without drugs and medical materials.

 Pharmacist Jana Skaroupkova tells about her field experience in with MSF: